The Ape Man: Reception

 From contemporary reviews, a review in Variety stated The Ape Man was "good for laughs which aren't in the script".
 The Daily News also commented on the script declaring that "Monogram's writer didn't have to wipe the dust off of Bela Lugosi's Ape Man, he had to rake the mould off."
 The Hollywood Reporter declared Lugosi's make-up in the film "horrible".
-A review in the Los Angeles Times gave a positive review stating that "chill chasers will get a tremendous thrill out of the picture, while the more detached will obtain laughs of out of the slyly satricial moments".
+A critic for the Los Angeles Times gave a positive review stating that "chill chasers will get a tremendous thrill out of the picture, while the more detached will obtain laughs of out of the slyly satirical moments".

-From retrospective reviews, Weaver wrote in his book Poverty Row Horrors! that the film was "one of Lugosi's livlier and more entertaining" films he made with Monogram, while stating the plot was "flimsy" and the characters were "barely sketched."
-The film was reviewed by The New York Times on a home video release, which dismissed the film as an "unscary Lugosi vehicle" and that "the movie isn't quite campy enough to be entertaining."
+From retrospective reviews, Weaver wrote in his book Poverty Row Horrors! that the film was "one of Lugosi's livelier and more entertaining" films he made with Monogram, while stating the plot was "flimsy" and the characters were "barely sketched."
+The film was reviewed by The New York Times for a home video release, which dismissed the film as an "unscary Lugosi vehicle" and that "the movie isn't quite campy enough to be entertaining."

+Home media

+After countless poor quality VHS and DVD releases due to its public domain status, the film was released on Blu-ray in 2020 by Retromedia in a double-feature with the Boris Karloff film Doomed to Die, mastered from superior film elements than had previously been used.